^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Food intolerance in children is a broader concept than food allergy, and can be caused by:
+Food intolerance in children is a broader concept than food allergy and can be caused by:

-• hereditary enzymopathies;
+• hereditary enzyme deficiencies;

 • acquired diseases of the gastrointestinal tract;